-- with swallowing and eating food or drinking
+- Difficulty with swallowing, eating or drinking

 What kinds of specialised speech pathology services does EarlyEd offer?